 Overview of CPP Disability Payment Amounts

-How to Calculate Your Monthly CPP Disability Payment Amount
+How Is the CPP Disability Amount Calculated?

-Your monthly CPP disability payment amount is based mostly on your past contributions to the Canada Pension Plan, and the number of years you contributed.
-As a general rule, the more you contributed to the CPP, over the greater number of years, the more you will get for both a CPP disability payment and a retirement pension.
+Your monthly CPP disability payment amount is mostly based on your past contributions to the Canada Pension Plan and the number of years you contributed.
+As a general rule, the more you contributed to the CPP over the greater number of years, the more you will get for both a CPP disability payment and a retirement pension.

 The actual formula is as follows:

-Monthly CPP Disability Payment = Fixed Pay Amount + Contribution Pay Amount
+Monthly CPP Disability Payment =

-The Fixed Pay Amount is the easy part.
+The Fixed Pay amount is the easy part.
 It is a specific amount that is the same for everyone.
-It it set each year by the CPP Administration.
-For example, in 2018 the Fixed Pay Amount was $485.20.
+It it set each year by the CPP administration.
+For example, in 2018 the Fixed Pay amount was $485.20.

-If you are approved for CPP disability, the CPP Administration will first calculate your CPP retirement pension amount.
+If you are approved for CPP disability, the CPP administration will first calculate your CPP retirement pension amount.
 They look at it from the time you stopped working due to disability.

 For example, let's assume that as of the time you stopped work due to disability, your CPP retirement amount is calculated to be $800 per month.
 The CPP Administration will multiply that $800 per month by 0.75 to get $600 per month.
 This is what I call the contribution amount because it is based on your actual contributions to the CPP.